ahsank/MachineLearning/README.md

     ipython notebook --no-browser --port=7000

-To access Notebook from a remote machine:
+On the machine you are accessing the notebook from.
+Run:

-    ssh -N -f -L localhost:6025:localhost:7000 username@<ip of notebook pc>
+    ssh -N -f -L localhost:6025:localhost:7000 username@<ip of machine running notebook>

 Browse following URL on remote machine: